671470/QuizGame_Oblig-2/README.md

   - ActivityScenarioRule ensures that the test starts in the Gallery Activity
   - addQuizTest() first creates an intent stub that returns a URI and ACTION_OK when an intent with ACTION_OPEN_DOCUMENT is fired.
   - intending() returns the intent stub when the ACTION_OPEN_DOCUMENT is fired, simulating the intent interaction.
-  - The Espresso test presses the gallery button, fills in the three EditText fields, and finally submits the form.
+  - The Espresso test presses the gallery button, which normally opens the gallery and gives the user an option to pick a picture, after picture is picked NewQuizActivity is started with results from the gallery.
+Instead new NewQuizActivity is started with data from the intent stub, then Espresso fills in the three EditText fields, and submits the form.
 After submission, the test checks if the RecyclerView item count has been updated.
   - A boolean flag SetTesting is set to true before the test starts to prevent certain lines in GalleryActivity from running:
 ```java
 if (imageUri != null) {